-- Increased depreciation and amortization expense of \$3.2 million due to an increase in property, plant and equipment placed in service, including the Trunkline LNG Phase I and Phase II expansions; - An increase in operation, maintenance and general expenses of \$10.2 million primarily due to: - o a \$3.8 million increase in corporate costs due to Southern Union's disposition of certain assets during 2006 resulting in a larger allocation of corporate costs to the remaining business units; - o a \$2.1 million increase in LNG power costs resulting from increased cargoes; - o a \$1.2 million increase in Sea Robin fuel tracker costs due to an under recovery in the first quarter of 2007; - o a \$1 million increase in labor and benefits; - o a \$500,000 increase in legal costs;

-- o a \$600,000 increase in insurance expense due to higher premiums and higher workers' compensation losses; and - o a \$500,000 increase in contract storage costs primarily due to an increase in leased capacity and overrun charges.
+- An increase in operation, maintenance and general expenses of \$23.4 million primarily due to: - A \$7.2 million increase in corporate services costs due to Southern Union's disposition of certain assets during 2006, resulting in a larger allocation of corporate services costs to the remaining business units and an increase in management and royalty fees due to higher revenues; - · A \$6.5 million increase in LNG power costs resulting from increased cargoes; - · A \$4.6 million increase in contract storage costs primarily due to an increase in leased capacity; - · A \$2.3 million increase in fuel tracker costs due to a net under-recovery in 2007; - · A \$1.4 million increase in labor and benefits; - · An \$800,000 increase in legal costs; and - · A \$700,000 increase in insurance expense due to higher premiums. - Increased depreciation and amortization expense of \$7.4 million due to an increase in property, plant and equipment placed in service, including the Trunkline LNG Phase I and Phase II expansions.